‘Harlots’ and its cast proves the future of TV is female

-The virginity auction is one of the most distasteful and talked about plot points for modern audiences, but truth proves stranger than fiction: news broke mere days after Harlots’ premiere that an 18-year-old Romanian woman auctioned her own virginity for over $2.5 million.
+The virginity auction is one of the most distasteful and talked-about plot points for modern audiences, but truth proves stranger than fiction.
+News broke mere days after Harlots’s 2017 premiere that an 18-year-old Romanian woman auctioned her own virginity for over $2.5 million.

-Throughout the first two episodes we see the action through what executive producer Alison Owen calls the “whore’s eye view.”
-Game of Thrones it ain’t; the sex here is less to titillate and more to punctuate the politics involved in the trade of sex.
+Throughout Harlots, we see the action through what executive producer Alison Owen calls the “whore’s eye view”.
+Game of Thrones it ain’t – the sex in Harlots is less to titillate and more to punctuate the politics involved in the trade of sex.